-Master of Arts in Education with a Focus in Elementary Education (30 credits)
+Master of Arts in Education with a Focus in Applied Teaching Practices (30 credits)

 While mastering specific classroom skills are critical to becoming an effective teacher, as an educator today, you also need to know the role of education in today’s diverse society, the importance of forming family and community partnerships, and how technology can support the teaching and learning experience.

 This focus helps enhance the daily practice of today’s teacher leaders.

 - EDEL 600 Basic Concepts in Elementary Education (3 credits)

 - EDEL 644 Education in a Diverse Society (3 credits)

 - EDEL 657 Development, Implementation, and Evaluation of Elementary Classroom Programs (3 credits)

 - EDPS 627 Child Development (3 credits)

 - EDRD 610 The Teaching of Reading in the Elementary School (3 credits)

 - EDEL 626 Discipline and Classroom Management (3 credits)